-The figure below demonstrates the PRC for readmission 10 when using a logistic regression model.
-Picking a threshold which identifies 20 per cent of unplanned readmissions (recall) in the data set, it will have a precision of around 8%, meaning that it will return about 28,000 episodes correctly classified as leading to an avoidable hospital readmission, and around 130,000 false positives.
-The area under ROC for this logistic regression model is 0.87.
+Figure 3 demonstrates the PRC for readmission 10 when using the originally considered logistic regression model.
+Picking a threshold which identifies 20 per cent of unplanned readmissions (recall) in the data set, it will have a precision of around 8 per cent, meaning that it will return about 28,000 episodes correctly classified as leading to an avoidable hospital readmission, and around 130,000 false positives.